Mollyraeprice/finalproject/README.md

 ### Description of how data was split into training and testing sets

-Since we are trying to predict housing prices in the Austin area, the 'latestprice' was our dependent variable as it represents represents the most recent prices these homes sold for; it's the closest datapoint we have to how much a house is worth based on certain characteristics.
+Since we are trying to predict housing prices in the Austin area, the 'latestprice' was our dependent variable as it represents the most recent prices these homes sold for; it's the closest datapoint we have to how much a house is worth based on certain characteristics.
 All other datapoints were considered independent variables that could potentially help predict home prices in the Austin area.

 ### Explanation of model choice, including limitations and benefits